-First semester of single-variable calculus including limits, continuity, and the Intermediate Value Theorem; theory and computation of derivatives of algebraic, trigonometric, and transcendental functions; applications of derivatives including optimization, curve-sketching, related rates, and the Mean Value Theorem; and an introduction to integration, including the Theorem of Fundamental Calculus. computation of areas, and the technique of substitution.
+First semester of single-variable calculus including limits, continuity, and the Intermediate Value Theorem; theory and computation of derivatives of algebraic, trigonometric, and transcendental functions; applications of derivatives including optimization, curve-sketching, related rates, and the Mean Value Theorem; and an introduction to integration, including the

+Fundamental Theorem of Calculus, computation of areas, and the technique of substitution.
 Students who have completed MATH 171 cannot take this course.
-Fulfills General Education Mathematics requirement.
+Students who complete this course with a C have fulfilled the prerequisite for Calculus II.
+Fulfills General Education Abstract and Quantitative Reasoning requirement.
 Liberal Arts.
 Prerequisite: SAT Math score higher than 550 or equivalent or permission.